Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Along with the increased risk factors, back pain can arise through accidents, overuse or injuries such as lifting something that’s too heavy, or even by carrying a heavy shoulder bag.
-However, back pain can also come about through bad posture or bending the wrong way, so if you’re slumping in your chair you need to straighten up!
+Back pain can come from accidents, overuse and injuries like lifting something that’s too heavy, or even from carrying a heavy shoulder bag.
+Something as simple as bad posture or bending the wrong way can lead to back pain.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.